mbj/mutant/README.md

 There are, apart from initial license gem installation, no remote interactions for license validation.

-To inquire for license please contact [Markus Schirp](mailto:mbj@schirp-dso.com?subject=Mutant%20License).
+To inquire for a license please contact [Markus Schirp](mailto:mbj@schirp-dso.com?subject=Mutant%20License).

 ### Pricing